 Your taste buds will be singing after a visit to this Asian roasting house, with a delectable menu of bite-size and more substantial plates.
 Highlights include their dumplings which change daily, and handmade 'dragon beard' noodles.
 It would be rude not to mention the selection of Dainty Dowager in-house roasted meats, with some of the most delicious duck you've ever tasted this side of Asia.

 One of the benefits of living in a country as multicultural as Australia is that you can taste some of the best authentic Italian street food in the quiet suburbs of Perth.
 All the pizza dough at Monsterella is made in-house and left to naturally rise for 48 hours before being baked in their wood fired oven, giving it an incredible texture and flavour.
 The equally delicious pasta menu is also all made fresh on site, by an Italian nonna no less.

 Brika, city centre

 Another taste of Europe, this time all the way from Greece to the buzzy Stirling Street in Northbridge.
-Brika is a local fabourite mezze bar that serves up delicious small plates designed for sharing.
+Brika is a local favourite mezze bar that serves up delicious small plates designed for sharing.
 Some of the highlights include their crispy spanakopita (a spinach and filo pie), and their melt-in-your-mouth slow cooked lamb.
-A tiny hole in the wall coffee window, Filos and Yiros keeps with the cheap theme, and serves filos (bakes pies) and coffee from 7am, and yiros from 11am.
+A tiny hole in the wall coffee window, Filos and Yiros keeps with the cheap theme, and seves filos (bakes pies) and coffee from 7am, and yiros from 11am.